j4ckwinter/release-ui/README.md

 # Svelte Issue Management App

-This application was built to help automate a boring task of performing a release process while delving deeper into Svelte.
-It allows users to manage and send selected issues (with their associated Git branches) to a backend API.
+This application was built to automate the repetitive release process while also exploring Svelte in depth.
+It enables users to manage and send selected issues, along with their associated Git branches, to a backend API.

+The app interacts with an API that retrieves tickets in the acceptance state from YouTrack, streamlining the release workflow.

 ## Features